Adventures in Homework Part 2: Four Ways to Maximize Homework Time

 They might need help breaking down a longer task into smaller, more manageable pieces that can be completed on successive days.
 Some children need a checklist of specific tasks to keep them focused during homework time and provide a feeling of accomplishment as they check off completed tasks.

 And finally, employing a strategy like doing the hardest task first can help the child make the most of their energy.

 4. Coordinate with the Teacher: When is Enough “Enough”?

-There are times that a student works very diligently with parent help and is simply not able to complete the work in a timely manner.
+There are times when a student works very diligently with parent help and is simply not able to complete the work in a timely manner.
 Spending hours at night on difficult assignments means that the child is more tired for school the next day, and less able to absorb new material.
 Also, emotions can run high as fatigue and frustration set in.

 These cases call for strong communication with the child’s teacher.

-Most teachers will tell parents to write a note on the assignment indicating how much time and effort was spent and that an end point was reached.
+Most teachers will tell parents to write a note on the assignment indicating how much time and effort was spent and that an endpoint was reached.
 But don’t just write a note without talking with the teacher about possible solutions first.
 Perhaps the amount of work sent home needs to be adjusted or more reteaching needs to happen during the day.
-Then, if both parties agree, an end point for homework completion can be determined together.
+Then, if both parties agree, an endpoint for homework completion can be determined together.

 In the final post of the series, we’ll cover how to keep the positive momentum going.

 Passionate about inclusive education?
 Make a contribution to All Belong to help us create inclusive communities for persons of all abilities.

 Beth Harmon, S.Psy.S. is a School Psychologist at All Belong.